Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Quantitative Measurement of Cyber Resilience

 \section{Quantitative Measurement of Cyber Resilience}

 In this section, we will first formalize our thinking about cyber resilience, and then use our new formalism to define the AUC-based measures of resilience as well as the mathematical models that we will apply to our experimental runs.
+Table~\ref{tab:terms} lists variables used in the discussion along with their defintions.